MapStory/Learning/modules/module0.md

 - Module 6 - Collaboration & Community Building with StoryScapes
   - Lesson 1: Organizing Community Initiatives
   - Lesson 2: Managing Organization Accounts
-  - Lesson 3: Help StoryScapes Improve

-#### Course Architecture

-Since StoryScapes is a platform that is constantly improving and dedicated to openness and collaboration, this course was also designed with these attributes in mind.

-Course modules are updated regularly using a simple markdown syntax and hosted on Github.
-PDF versions of the Modules are rendered using `PanDoc`and made available for download at the StoryScapes `Get Started` page, where video tutorials complimenting the Modules are also available.

-This Course architecture has a number of benefits, including:
-- Course instructors can run a course with no software dependencies.
-All an instructor or course participant needs is a laptop and internet connection.
-- New StoryScapes users who don't have access to a formal in-person course can follow a self-taught model by working through Modules and video tutorials on the StoryScapes `Get Started` page.
-- Course writers can quickly and easily make updates to Modules as the StoryScapes platform evolves.
-The widely used Markdown syntax is easy to use, enabling new course writers to quickly get up to speed to make contributions.
-- Markdown is a language that can easily be transformed into other formats.
-- Course participants and instructors can easily provide feedback using Github issues.

-Therefore, when teaching this course, you as the instructor will utilize the videos and downloadable pdf documents available on the StoryScapes `Get Started` page.

 ### Instructor Requirements